-Jesus is asking for trust, because trust is the key to faith, and the central foundation for building a relationship of love.
+Jesus is asking for trust because trust is the key to faith.
+This is the central foundation for building a relationship of love.

 Consider this in our family or personal lives.
 Could we have faith in someone we didn’t trust?